COVID Boosters and Kids: What to Know

 Yes, protection provided by the vaccine wanes over time and a booster dose reinvigorates your child’s body’s immune response.

-“Most of our young patients are not fully vaccinated, and we’re seeing about 10 to 15% of children infected developing lasting COVID symptoms, such as difficulty breathing, exhaustion and trouble concentrating, long after infection.
-Moreover, in about a month we are expecting a spike in multisystem inflammatory syndrome (MISC) cases as well.” adds Dr. Riollano-Cruz.
+“Many of our young COVID-19 patients are not fully vaccinated, and we’re seeing some children develop lasting COVID symptoms, such as difficulty breathing, exhaustion and trouble concentrating, long after infection.” adds Dr. Riollano-Cruz.
 “Vaccination and boosters continue to be a critical tool to prevent infection.”

 When should my child get a booster shot?